aman3197/EntryManagementSoftware/README.md

 >Caution::Install python3.6 and check "add path to path variables" during installation.
 Ensure pip is installed on your system.

 # Prerequisites
+1. Before Running the program Read SetUp.txt file
-1. [pip](https://pip.pypa.io/en/stable/) and python should be installed on your environment
+2. [pip](https://pip.pypa.io/en/stable/) and python should be installed on your environment

 # Technology Stack:
 1. Python